sannayalasowmya/Coursera_Capstone/README.md

-# This notebook will be mainly used for the capstone project
+# This notebook  be mainly used for the capstone project
-## Hello Capstone Project Course!
+## Hello Capstone  Course!